Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Relation between physics and philosophy, in the foundations of QM

-\begin{quote} First of all it must be pointed out that in the above formulation [of quantum transitions] the term 'meaning' has not entered, as has been asserted by various critics, because of some connection with the now customary attitude of preferring semantical analysis to an investigation of physical conditions.
-Secondly, it should be noted that the proposed solution does not contain any reference to knowledge, or observability.
-It is not asserted that during the time of transfer A and B may be in some state which is unknown to us, or which cannot be observed.
-For the quantum postulate does not merely exclude the knowledge of, or the observability of, the intermediate states; it excludes these intermediate states themselves.
+\begin{quote} [...] the quantum postulate does not merely exclude the knowledge of, or the observability of, the intermediate states; it excludes these intermediate states themselves.
 Nor must the argument be read as asserting, as is implied in many presentations by positivist-minded physicists, that the intermediate states do not exist because they cannot be observed.
-For it refers to a postulate (the quantum postulate) which deals with existence, and not with observability.
-It is at this point that the most misleading arguments occur.
+For it refers to a postulate (the quantum postulate) which deals with existence, and not with observability. [...]
 Physicists who have adopted the positivistic principle that things which cannot be observed do not exist try to justify the indefiniteness of state descriptions by a combined reference to the fact that they cannot be observed and to this principle.
 Philosophers immediately expose the fallacy of the argument (if they are anti-positivists, that is) and think that they have thereby shown the existence, or at least the physical possibility, of sharp states.
-This is, of course, not correct, for from the fact that a certain argument has been found to be fallacious it does not follow that a better argument does not exist.
-But this better argument is hardly ever used by the physicists, which creates the impression that positivism is indeed the only source of the peculiar features of the present quantum theory.
-The emphasis upon the absence of predictability is not satisfactory either.
-For this way of speaking would again suggest that we could perhaps predict better if we only knew more about the things that exist in the universe, whereas Bohr's suggestion denies that there are things whose detection would make our knowledge more definite. [...]
-This is a very forceful argument indeed in favour of instrumentalism, and it can be further supported by a detailed investigation of the properties of wave mechanics.
-Popper's assertion to the effect that 'the view of physical science founded by Cardinal Bellarmino and Bishop Berkeley has won the battle before any shot being fired therefore shows only that he knows neither the anti-Copernican arguments, nor the better arguments about the interpretation of the quantum theory.
-Not only was the instrumentalist position at the time of Copernicus supportable by arguments which were much stronger, at least for a contemporary thinker, than were the arguments flowing from Bellarmine's Platonistic epistemology.
-But modern physics has found new physical reasons why its own most important theory, the quantum theory, cannot be anything but an instrument of prediction.
-These reasons are of precisely the same character as were Ptolemy's: a realistic interpretation of the quantum theory is bound to lead to incorrect predictions.
-Admittedly, in the arguments usually presented these physical difficulties are almost buried beneath an unacceptable positivism.
-However, this does not mean that they do not exist and that no 'further shot had been fired' since the time of Bellarmine and Berkeley." - \cite{PKF}, page 187-190 \end{quote}
+This is, of course, not correct [...] \cite{PKF}, page 187-190 \end{quote}